pog5/nealpasswordgame/CHEATS.md

 ![image](https://github.com/pog5/nealpasswordgame/assets/62222436/3818af43-7eee-4e0c-8d2d-6b1a9c14ff9b)

 Open up the file called [chess.jsonc](chess.jsonc) in this repository and press Control + F, then paste in your copied fen number, you should see the text you need to type in on the `sol` field.

+You can also add [Chessvision.ai](https://chessvision.ai/) as a browser extension, then scan the webpage and turn on Stockfish.

 ## Google Maps bypass
 Now this one gets a bit tricky.